gpltaylor/checkout-kata/README.md

 The data would not be stored within a File :)
 This would be load using Redis Cache with a set TTL.
 Using something like Dapr to load this into the microservice arch.

-I hope this is enough to highlist the basics... there is a LOT mroe I would do here but I was told to only put a few hours into this.
+I hope this is enough to highlights the basics... there is a LOT more I would do here but I was told to only put a few hours into this.